 Esther Johnson (MA Royal College of Art) is an artist and filmmaker working with moving image, audio and photography.
-In 2012 she won the Philip Leverhulme Prize for Performing and Visual Arts for young scholars.
+In 2012 she won the Philip Leverhulme Research Prize for Performing and Visual Arts.

-Johnson’s poetic documentary portraits focus on marginal worlds, to reveal resonant stories that may otherwise remain hidden or ignored.
+Working at the intersection of artist moving image and documentary, Johnson’s poetic portraits focus on marginal worlds, to reveal resonant stories that may otherwise remain hidden or ignored.
 Work is concerned with the effects of progress and societal change on communities, and how the universal impacts on the individual.
 Projects include socially engaged work that draws upon oral testimony, experience and politics.
 Recurring themes include social narratives, personal histories, memory and testament, heritage, folklore, regeneration, and exploration of architectural vernaculars and the inhabited environment.

 Work is made for exhibition, cinema screening and broadcast through individual projects, commissions and residencies, and has been exhibited internationally in over 40 countries.
 Screening and exhibition includes Barbican, London; BFI London Film Festival; CPH:DOX, Copenhagen; ICA, London; Hull 2017; International Documentary Film Festival Amsterdam; Istanbul Biennial; Kassel Documentary Film and Video Festival, Germany; Landscape Institute; NASA, California; Sheffield Doc/Fest; Tate Britain and Tate Modern, London.
 Film works have been shown on BBC and Channel 4, and her audio works have been broadcast on ABC Australia, BBC Radio 4, Resonance FM and RTÉ radio.